One of the most popular questions we get from friends, family, and readers is, “how old should my child be before I get them a phone?”

 - Can I trust my child?

-If you find yourself struggling with a few of these, it might be time to have a chat or two.
+If you find yourself struggling with a few of these, you may want to have a chat or two.
 On the other hand, if you’re confident in answering yes to the questions, we suggest trialing a phone.

 As long as your child has a basic understanding of value and respects people and their property, it could be worth exploring the notion.